Route 28 Detour. Routes 28A and 28B are in service- CHECK ROUTE DELAYS AND DETOURS BUTTON BELOW FOR DETAILS

 Moving Brevard Into The Future

 Bus and Trolley routes operate on a set schedule at designated stops, providing extensive coverage throughout the cities within Brevard County as well as unincorporated areas.
-All transit buses and trolleys are equipped with wheelchair lifts and bike racks.
+All transit buses and trolleys are equipped with mobility device lifts and bike racks.
 Surfboards are allowed inside the bus/trolley, based on space availability.

 Special Services Icon